sysco-middleware/sysco-middleware.github.io/_posts/2017-03-12-CloudsHandsOn.md

 They also got a sneak preview of the new API Platform we all are waiting from.

 The hands-on was lead by local and EMEA resources from Oracle in cooperation with Sysco.
-Thanks to all that contributed - Jan Leemans, Tim Graves, Ian Wallis, Bjarte Drivenes, Bastiaan Van Os, Inge Os, Cato Aune, Jürgen Kress, Thrasos Thrasyvoulou, Ulle Strobel and Ann-Sofie Often.
+Thanks to all that contributed - Jan Leemans, Tim Graves, Ian Wallis, Bjarte Drivenes, Bastiaan Van Os, Inge Os, Cato Aune, Jürgen Kress, Thrasos Thrasyvoulou, Ulla Strobel and Ann-Sofie Often.

 We are looking forward to host a similar event later.